religiosa1/tgnotifier/README.md

 IMPORTANT!
 Make sure, you don't expose your API key (i.e. don't send those requests directly from a web page), as anyone who has network access to the service and has the key can send those notification requests.

+If you don't specify an API-key in the config, env, or CLI authorization will be disabled and service will serve any request.

+Please notice, there's no internal rate limiting inside of the service, you need to handle that, if you want to be safe.

 ## License